WATCH: Germany shell-shocked! Doan & Asano seal incredible Japan comeback

 Four minutes after coming on, Ritsu Doan fires home the rebound to level the match!#FIFAWorldCup | #JPN pic.twitter.com/VEHaAG5N65— NBC Sports Soccer (@NBCSportsSoccer) November 23, 2022

-Japan's second came from a ball over the top which another substitute Takum Asano raced onto before slamming the ball into the roof of the German net.
+Japan's second came from a ball over the top, which another substitute Takuma Asano raced onto before slamming the ball into the roof of the German net.
 The Japanese bench went wild and raced down the touchline to celebrate.

 𝐎𝐇. 𝐌𝐘. 𝐖𝐎𝐑𝐃.— ITV Football (@itvfootball) November 23, 2022